maikel233/Toetanchamon/README.md

-ADD TO GUILD - Quickly adds a player to your current guild ADD TO RAID - Quickly adds a player to your current raid GET NAME - Prints name to the chat frame
+ADD TO GUILD - Quickly adds a player to your current guild ADD TO RAID - Quickly adds a player to your current raid GET PLAYER NAME - Prints name to the chat frame